-To demonstrate the efficiency of the proposed multicasting mechanism for the 3D NoC-Bus Hybrid its average network packet latency, a cycle-accurate NoC simulation environment was implemented in VHDL.
-Symmetric 3D mesh NoC using conventional two-phase partitioning and Hamiltonian path based static routing [21] and 3D NoC-Bus Hybrid mesh using the proposed multicast partitioning and routing mechanism were analyzed for synthetic and realistic traffic patterns.
-For both architectures, the on-chip network considered for experiment is formed by a typical state-of the art router structure including buffers, a routing unit, a switch allocator and a crossbar.
+To demonstrate the efficiency of the proposed multicasting mechanism for the 3D NoC-Bus Hybrid vis-a-vis its average network packet latency, a cycle-accurate NoC simulation environment was implemented in VHDL.
+Symmetric 3Dmesh NoC using conventional two-phase partitioning and Hamiltonian path based static routing [21] and 3D NoC-Bus Hybrid mesh using the proposed multicast partitioning and routing mechanism were analyzed for synthetic and realistic traffic patterns.
+For both architectures, the on-chip network considered for experiment is formed by a typical state-of-the-art router structure including buffers, a routing unit, a switch allocator and a crossbar.
 For the Hybrid NoC-Bus based system, routers have 6 input/output ports and for the Symmetric 3D-mesh NoC architecture, 7-port routers are used.
-The arbitration scheme for the switch allocator is based on round-robin.
+The arbitration scheme for the switch allocator is based on Round-robin.
 The performance of the network was evaluated using latency curves as a function of the packet injection rate.
 The packet latency was defined as the time duration from when the first flit is created at the source node to when the last flit is delivered to the destination node.
+For each simulation, the packet latencies were averaged over 500,000 packets.
+Latencies were not collected for the first 5,000 cycles to allow the network to stabilize.
+To perform the simulations, a combination of unicast (80%) and multicast (20%) traffic was used.
+For the unicast portion of the traffic, we used uniform, hotspot 10%, and Negative Exponential Distribution (NED) [23] traffic patterns.